Kubernetes Security: What Actually Matters in 2026

 Scan Everything (No Exceptions)

 Integrate scanning into your CI/CD pipeline.
+Don't make scanning optional or manual.
+Every image that gets built should be scanned automatically.
 If an image has critical vulnerabilities, don't deploy it.
+Block the deployment, fix the vulnerabilities, then try again.

 Use Minimal Base Images

 One client reduced their average image size from 500MB to 50MB by switching to distroless.
 That's 90% smaller.
-Faster deployments, smaller attack surface, lower storage costs.
+This means faster deployments because there's less to download, smaller attack surface because there are fewer packages, and lower storage costs because you're storing less data.

 Image Signing and Verification